 Communications between student and instructor must necessarily be via email due to time zone differences between students and faculty.
 Phones are not used, as being impractical.

 Credits are assigned following the U.S. Standard Credit Conversion System.
-The program comprises 72 trimester credits, and consequently is equivalent to the minimum 60 semester credits for a USA regionally accredited college or university.
+The program comprises 81 trimester credits, and consequently is equivalent to the minimum 60 semester credits for a doctoral degree from a USA regionally accredited college or university.
 Fifteen (15) clock hours of lectures and academic study equal one (1) Semester Credit.
 One Trimester Credit equals 5/6 semester credit.

 Exams are handled by each instructor, and in most cases, may be in the format requiring the student to discuss important principles or to conduct literature searches relating to important principles.

 The purpose of issuing course grades is to generate a record of the student’s completion of a course for inclusion in the transcript.
 The Faculty is motivated to assist each student in successfully completing the program, rather than eliminating some students.
 Grades are based on individual performance and not determined by a bell shaped curve as is often the case elsewhere.
 Consequently, an entire class may do well.
 We understand that each student is typically a working adult with many time constraints.
 All that is required for good grades is that the student demonstrate an honest effort to learn the material.
 Of course, an “honest effort” goes hand in hand with the student’s demonstrated acquisition of knowledge.